shubhtr/SuperSteel/README.md

 # SuperSteel
-A Firefox theme for Superman
+A Firefox theme based on the comic book superhero, Superman

+## Description
+SuperSteel is a Firefox theme inspired by the DC Comics superhero, Superman.

 ## Author
 Shubhrendu Tripathi